GoogleCloudPlatform/bank-of-anthos/opsani/dev-trial/README.md

 ### Service port remapping

-You can use the `update-svc.sh` script to redirect the service to the envoy port (9980 by default) or back directly to the app (8080 in most cases by default)
+You can use the `update-svc.sh` script to redirect the service to the envoy port (9980 by default) or back directly to the app (8080 in most cases by default).
+This is the quickest way to "remove" the envoy sidecar from the application, as it will direct traffic directly back to the application for both the main and tuning instance (which is simply another replica of the main component under optimization)

 ```sh
 ./update-svc.sh ${SERVICE} ${PORT}